CHEQUES, TYPES OF CHEQUES AND THEIR FEATURES

 Advantages of payment by cheque

-Convenience: It is more convenient to carry cheque about than cash.
+Convenience: It is more convenient to carry cheques than cash.

-A proof of payment: Cheque can serve as a receipt and a proof of payment.
+Proof of payment: Cheque can serve as a receipt and proof of payment.

 It helps to economize: Cheque can help to economize the use of currency notes and coins.

-For record purposes: The drawer use the counter foil for proper record keeping of payments and receipts.
+For record purposes: The drawer uses the counter foil for proper record keeping of payments and receipts.

 Easy to stop payment: It is very easy for the drawer to stop payment to prevent fraud.